 If the swordsmith intended to make a straight sword blade, he would have a forged a reverse curvature into the blade to compensate for the warpage that occurs during quenching.
 Plane and chisel blades exhibit similar but less dramatic behavior due in part to the moderating effects of the low/no-carbon lamination.

-The thinner the piece of steel being heat-treated, the more unpredictable the warpage and more likely the blade will develop fatal cracks.
-Within limits simple warpage can be corrected in thin blades, but not in stiffer chisels or plane blades.
+The thinner the piece of steel being heat-treated, the more unpredictable the warpage developed and more likely the blade will develop fatal cracks.
+Within limits simple warpage can be corrected in thin blades, but it is not easily done in stiffer chisels or plane blades.
 In the first few seconds after quenching and/or tempering a blade, the metal is still a bit malleable and warpage can be corrected to some degree by bending and/or twisting the blade while it is still hot and malleable.
 These techniques do not work well in the case of thicker plane and chisel blades, however, so experienced blacksmiths don’t rely solely on corrective measures but will anticipate warpage and create a curve or twist in the opposite direction when forging to compensate in advance of quenching.
 This takes skill and experience, and even then, some rejects are unavoidable.

 Chemical alloys like chrome, molybdenum, and tungsten greatly reduce warping and the risk of cracking, so their benefits are huge.

 None of this is mystical, but tools made from plain high-carbon steels such as Aogami steel and especially Shirogami steel require more skill and experience than those possessed by factory workers, much less Chinese peasants, so mass-production is nearly impossible, labor costs are higher, profit margins are smaller, and advertising budgets are non-existent.
 No wonder such tools get little attention from the shills in the woodworking press.

 While modern chemistry has unveiled the mystery of steel, it has only been during the last 70 years that metallurgical techniques were developed making it possible to understand the Mystery of Steel, and the tools to scientifically control the Alchemy of Steel are only a few decades old.
-An extremely short period of time.
+An extremely short period of time in human history.